 Many of the dog owners I’ve met on my weekly trips to the dog park are the friendliest people I’ve ever come across.

-The Gary B Jones Park for People and Pups, or the “Tamarac Dog Park” as I like to call it, is a clean; well-maintained Dog Park that has some great features: tall water fountains for people and short ones for dogs, a dog-washing area, a large and a small dog area, covered pavilions and a concrete walking path for the adults.
+The Gary B Jones Park for People and Pups, or the “Tamarac Dog Park” as I like to call it, is clean; well-maintained Dog Park that has some great features: tall water fountains for people and short ones for dogs, a dog-washing area, a large and a small dog area, covered pavilions and a concrete walking path for the adults.

-When I used to visit on weekday mornings, I would find the same group of regulars sitting there with their dogs playing nearby: An interesting bunch consisting of retirees, veterans, professionals and moms.
+When I used to visit on weekday mornings, I would find the same group of regulars sitting there with their dogs playing nearby: An interesting bunch consisting of retirees, veterans, professionals, and moms.
 We’d sit and talk about our dogs and work our way into conversations about our community or even politics.

 I once met a captain who ran a yacht for a multi-millionaire.
 He brought the owner’s wife’s dog to play.
 He had some fabulous stories to tell about all the countries he visited, and here he was, relegated to “dog-sitter” for the day while the yacht was getting repaired.

-Tamarac residentsDebbie and Eddie Toro bring their two greyhounds, Gary and Jane, every weekend.
-I try to meet them there, but they usually goes at the crack of dawn.
+Tamarac residents Debbie and Eddie Toro bring their two greyhounds, Gary and Jane, every weekend.
+I try to meet them there, but they usually go at the crack of dawn.

 “I love the fact that they can run without a leash.
-They are racers and they love to run just for the fun of it.”
+They are racers, and they love to run just for the fun of it.”

-Since her dogs were primarily raised to race and not to socialize, the Gary B. Jones Dog Park has been instrumental in helping her dogs adjust to being around other dogs.
+Since her dogs were primarily raised to race and not socialize, the Gary B. Jones Dog Park has been instrumental in helping her dogs adjust to being around other dogs.
 “They’ve learned how to run and play with the other dogs.
 Well, Gary is still learning as he’s still kind of shy,” explains Debbie.